 My takeaways from Los Angeles were:

 First off, one of my dreams for as long as I've been involved in engineering has been to get immersed in Silicon Valley.
-The recent movies and TV shows have done nothing to dampen that feeling.
+The recent movies and Silicon Valley TV show (I'm a massive fan!) have done nothing to dampen that feeling.

 Instantly it's a different feeling to LA!
 Our first day saw us heading to Palo Alto - the comment above applies doubly here.
 And instantly I felt - nay, realised - I should have turned one of my ideas into a startup years ago.
 It felt fantastic and the knowledge the people we met and who shared knowledge with us blew me away.